percona/everest-doc/docs/install/installEverest.md

     We strongly recommend that you update the admin password after installation.

-4. To update the password for the `admin` user:
+4. Update the password for the `admin` user:

     ```sh
     ./everestctl accounts set-password --username admin